insure logo

 Weather-related insurance claims typically require that you pay your deductible toward the damage.
 Alderman says you should know how much that deductible will be and put that money aside in savings just in case you need to file a claim.

 She also notes that your deductible for hurricane, hail or wind could differ from your standard homeowners deductible.
-For example, your policy might require a 2 percent deductible for wind but a flat $1,000 deductible for theft.
+For example, your policy might require a 2% deductible for windstorms but a flat $1,000 deductible for other perils.
 Always check your policy’s current declarations page if your insurer changed your deductible at renewal time.

 Alderman also suggests checking with your agent to see if the insurance company provides loss-prevention services like home appraisers who can provide guidance on protecting a home from a wind event.